Berea, Ohio: Geography

 Berea is located south/southwest of Brook Park and west of Middleburg Heights.

-According to the 2010 census, the city has a total area of 5.83 sqmi, of which 5.72 sqmi (or 98.11%) is land and 0.11 sqmi (or 1.89%) is water.
+According to the 2010 census, the city has a total area of 5.83 sqmi, of which 0.11 sqmi (or 1.89%) is covered by water.

 The east branch of the Rocky River runs through Berea, providing its water supply for most of the year.
 The Cleveland Metroparks' Rocky River and Mill Stream Run reservations run through the city.